 Our global nature of operations could also make it difficult for us to efficiently integrate acquired businesses or technologies into our ongoing operations and assimilate employees of those businesses into our culture and operations.
 Accordingly, we might fail to realize the expected benefits or strategic objectives of any acquisition we undertake.
 Acquisitions also frequently result in the recording of goodwill and other intangible assets that are subject to potential impairments in the future that could harm our financial results.
-If we fail to successfully integrate acquired companies or any company or assets that we acquire fails to maintain their value, or if any existing or future acquired companies or assets materially fail to perform in a manner consistent with our valuations or forecasts, we may suffer an impairment of our assets, resulting in an immediate charge to our consolidated statement of income.
+If we fail to successfully integrate acquired companies or any company or assets that we acquire fails to maintain their value, or if any existing or future acquired companies or assets, resulting in an immediate charge to our consolidated statement of income.
 Any such failure to integrate an acquired company, or any impairment of intangible assets or goodwill of any such acquired company or assets could have a material adverse impact on our consolidated balance sheet and consolidated statements of income.